Historical Index: Transvaal Meteorological; Transvaal; Union; Republic; Amalgamation

 During 1962 – 64 a new office block with a library was erected, with two domes on its roof.
 The Reunert– and Franklin Adam twin telescopes were moved here.
 [Hers]

-It was planned to erect a 74-inch telescope, and to this end a mirror blank was ordered.
+It was planned to built a 74-inch telescope, and to this end a mirror blank was ordered.
 This telescope never materialised.
 [Moore, p.104; Smits] (This proposed 74 inch telescoped must not be confused with the Radcliffe 74 inch telescope)

 The Lowell Observatory International Planetary Patrol started in 1969.
 It ran for five years and was virtually the death blow to the Observatory double star observing. van den Bos and De Klerk tried for a short while to share the Innes refractor with the patrols program, but this was not successful and all double star observation came to a halt.
 [Personal Communication with G. Roberts who worked at the Observatory.]